Do you need moving insurance?

 Third party insurance

 In order to make sure your belongings stay safe and intact you can consider some additional options as homeowners policy and third-party insurance.
-Homeowners policy can cover only around 10% of the overall value of your items.
+A homeowners policy can cover only around 10% of the overall value of your items.
 However, even so, get more information from your insurance agent.
 One of the best long distance moving tips is to get relocation insurance from a local insurance agency.
 Therefore you can have a total loss coverage.
 This option can also protect you in a case of fire or water damage.

 Do you need moving insurance to protect your belongings?